-- A. To prevent pooling of blood in the orbital area which could lead to excessive bleeding, swelling, and bruising post ocular tissue removal. - B. To remove debris, microorganisms and other sources of contamination from the donor's eye.
-Antibiotic solution retards and prevents microbial growth.
-Povidone-
+- A. To prevent pooling of blood in the orbital area which could lead to excessive bleeding, swelling, and bruising post ocular tissue removal. - B. To remove debris, microorganisms and 57 irrigate the corneal and conjunctival sac of each eye following the procedure approved by the eye bank medical director.
 The procedure must include 2 rinses with a 5% povidone-iodine (PI) solution that covers the entire corneal surface, conjunctiva, lids, and lashes.
 The contact time for each application must be between 2 and 5 minutes and the PI shall be irrigated between applications.
 Irrigation of the eyes with a broad-spectrum ophthalmic antibiotic such as gentamicin or polymyxin B may also be included in the irrigation procedure.
 Care should be given to rinse PI solutions and antibiotics from each eye with sterile ophthalmic solutions such as sterile saline within reasonable time limits.

 - C. Clean the orbital area and surrounding skin, using alcohol or gauze moistened with water. - D. Perform a prep of the operative area (the operative site) using povidone-iodine solution.
 Do not use antiseptic products like Hibiclens or Phisohex, as this has been shown to be toxic to the cornea.
 The technique used to perform the prep should be a standard pre-operative skin prep.
 (See Berry and Kohn's or other surgical textbook for illustrations and in depth discussion.)
-The prep should start at the medial canthus of the upper closed eyelid and move out, around and below the lid. over the bridge of the nose, in an everwidening circular pattern.
+The prep should start at the medial canthus of the upper closed eyelid and move out, around and below the lid, over the bridge of the nose, in an ever-widening circular pattern.
 Do not go over the same area twice.
 Cleanse each orbital area in this manner at least twice.